cornelRaiu/search-analytics/readme.md

 ## Feature Requests

-For now, you can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) and the issues section on this repository.
-I will be adding a feature request/voting system to the [www.cornelraiu.com plugin page](https://www.cornelraiu.com/mwt-search-analytics/) soon so everything will be kept in there.
+For now, you can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) and the issues section of this repository.
+I will be adding a feature request/voting system to the [plugin page on my website](https://www.cornelraiu.com/mwt-search-analytics/) soon so everything will be kept in there.

 Also, you can visit the plugin's [Trello Board](https://trello.com/b/MvIWInjW).
 This should give you an overview on my plans regarding this plugin.